temporalio/documentation/docs/application-development/features.md

 ```

 The method takes an optional argument, the `details` variable above that represents latest progress of the Activity Execution.
+This method can take a variety of types such as an exception object, custom object, or string.

 If the Activity Execution times out, the last Heartbeat `details` are included in the thrown `ActivityTimeoutException`, which can be caught by the calling Workflow.
 The Workflow can then use the `details` information to pass to the next Activity invocation if needed.